 Dear Margaret, is based on events that occured in Margaret's life, friends, and family during WW2.
 She and Harry did know each other, however, she was four years younger than him.
 So, obviously, he wouldn't have been having a running, continuous pen pal relationship with someone so young.

 Most of the people mentioned in Dear Margaret, are real, and the historical events, and much of the family history that happened in the letters are true.
 Yes, she had an uncle named Popeye.
-Yes, she knew Doris Duke.
-Yes, she worked as a Red Cross volunteer.
+Yes, she knew and was friends with Doris Duke (Poor Little Rich Girl, The richest woman in the world, Duke University) Yes, she worked as a Red Cross volunteer.
 Yes, her mother worked at the torpedo station.

 WWII memorablilia and images coming soon.